 I bought my Hosta ‘Dancing Queen’ from Muddy Creek Greenhouse on May 23, 2017.
 They had a nice selection of Hosta.
 This is my first yellow/gold leaved Hosta although there are several on my wishlist.

 I take a lot of photos and they tell the story of how well plants perform throughout the season.
 There is plenty to do on the farm so please forgive the untidiness.

 I had dug a spot next to the old goldfish pool and had already moved the Hosta ‘Krossa Regal’ there.
 This was a great spot for the new Hosta ‘Dancing Queen’.
 One thing for sure is that it really brightened up the whole area.
 It is so bright you can see it from far away.
 Leaves emerge bright yellow and turn pale yellow to green as the season progresses, especially if they are in more shade.
 This cultivar needs a shadier area, though, as I don’t believe it is that sun tolerant.

-The Hosta ‘Dancing Queen’ already had a bud when I bought it.
+The Hosta ‘Dancing Queen’ already had a bud when I brought it home.

 Family: Asparagaceae (formerly in Liliaceae)